kartikchincholikar/XOR/README.md

 # ABOUT

 In this Mini Project, we make a basic feed forward Neural Network using numpy which learns the XOR function.
-The motive of the project is to understand what the hidden layer is doing.
+The motive is to understand what the hidden layer is doing and how the neural network transforms the data non-linearly.

 <img src="./output.gif" width="500" height="260" />